 We are all currently going through uncharted territory.
-Even those of us who have worked remotely have never been through anything like this.
+Even those of us who have worked remotely has never been through anything like this.
 Many cities are shutting down and asking people to stay home to stop the spread of COVID-19.
 This makes remote work a bit more challenging because it’s not just you but the whole family at home.
-This means you have kiddos running around, wanting to eat, play and are very active.
+This means you have kiddos running around, wanting to eat, play, and are very active.

 Create a Routine